melanyhowell/p3/README.md

 ## Testing

-Due to the large amount of testing required i had to colate the reults and processes on a seperate page please [click here](testing.md)
+Due to the unfinished nature of my site I was unable to test extensivley <!-- [click here](testing.md)-->

 ## Deployment